 Local Service Units rely on volunteers to help provide emergency service to those experiencing temporary financial needs.
 Volunteers play a key role as they help secure the funds needed and they work within The Salvation Army’s guidelines providing direct service to clients.
 Service Centers also use volunteers who support Salvation Army staff by helping to raise funds, secure donations of goods for their local Salvation Army Thrift Store and by serving on the local Advisory Board.
 Without the help of volunteers, we could not provide the depth of service available in local communities.

 A Network System…

 If The Salvation Army Service Unit Center in your community does not provide the services you are looking for, the following is a list of services and programs that The Salvation Army has throughout Georgia.

 Emergency Financial Assistance

-Hard times imact people when they least expect it causing many do exhaust their financial resources.
+Hard times impact people when they least expect it, causing many to exhaust their financial resources.
 When this happens, The Salvation Army offers limited emergency financial assistance in the forms of rental and utilities assistance, help paying for prescriptions, providing food and clothing, and giving replacement furniture as needed.

 Homeless Shelters and Feeding Programs

 The Salvation Army has a long history of providing temporary housing to individuals and families who have become homeless as a result of joblessness, drastic changes in family life, and natural disaster.
 Our shelters offer professional counselors, job placement and life skills programs, as well as temporary housing.
 Shelters also provide nutritious meals, clothing and toiletries, and tutoring for all children.
 Each shelter ensures a safe and drug-free environment.